DLL Icon Extractor

 imageres.dll

-High-resolution Windows icons for modern applications
+3,600+ high-resolution icons for modern Windows applications

 ddores.dll